Macroscopic modeling of multi-lane motorways using a two-dimensional second-order model of traffic flow: Derivation of a two-dimension spatial extension of the ARZ model

 which can be, altogether, rewritten in the form

-We have already seen that the equation for the time evolution of the specific volume (the first in~\eqref{eq:2DFTLLagr}) is first-order finite volume semi-discretization of the conservation law in Lagrangian coordinates~\eqref{eq:2DLagrConsLaw}.
-Since there exists a one-to-one map $i\mapsto(k,\ell)$ we may extend the values $w_i$ and $\sigma_i$ to two functions $w^\Lag(t,X,Y)$ and $\sigma^\Lag(t,X,Y)$ such that
+We have already seen that the equation for the time evolution of the specific volume (i.e. the first equation in~\eqref{eq:2DFTLLagr}) is a first-order finite volume semi-discretization of the conservation law in Lagrangian coordinates~\eqref{eq:2DLagrConsLaw}.
+Since there exists a one-to-one map $i\mapsto(k,\ell)$, we may extend the values $w_i$ and $\sigma_i$ to two functions $w^\Lag(t,X,Y)$ and $\sigma^\Lag(t,X,Y)$ such that